binadiegha/agileX_limo_10_ws/README.md

 # Autonomous Navigation with Path planning
-This project uses the AgileX limo running ubuntu 18 and ROS melodic.
-It covers mapping and localisation using Gmapping and Karto-SLAM algorithms and for path planning, Dijkstra is utilised.
-This project requires Python3, Pip3 and ROS-Melodic to run smoothly.
+This project is built on the AgileX LIMO robotic platform, running Ubuntu 18.04 and ROS Melodic.
+It focuses on core robotics functionalities, including environment mapping and localisation, leveraging both Gmapping and Karto-SLAM algorithms for SLAM (Simultaneous Localisation and Mapping).
+For autonomous navigation and path planning, the Dijkstra algorithm is implemented to determine the most efficient routes.
+To ensure seamless operation, the project requires Python 3, pip3, and a properly configured ROS Melodic environment.
+The integration of these tools allows for a robust and modular robotic system suitable for indoor navigation tasks.

 ## Setting up project
 When you clone the repo. if it doesnt work. delete build and dev folders and rebuild the workspace.